-Today shots of an early spring flower, Dandelion - Taraxacum officinale in reflected ultraviolet photography.
-Lens was a CERCO 94mm quartz fluorite lens.
+Today about a common spring flower, Dandelion - Taraxacum officinale in reflected ultraviolet photography using my "work horse" UV filter, the Baader-U filter as well as my XBV filters for simulating butterfly and bee vision.
+Lens was a UV Nikkor 105mm quartz fluorite lens.
 Light source was sunlight.
-All shots were done in reflected ultraviolet photography using my "work horse" UV filter, the Baader-U filter, as well as my XBV6 filter for simulated bee vision.
-Lens was a CERCO 94mm quartz fluorite lens.
-Light source was sunlight.
-All shots were done at about f8.
+All shots were done at f8.

 [click on image to see a larger one]

-Triptych of human vision, UV and simulated bee vision (left to right):
+Quadriptych of human vision, UV, and simulated butterfly and bee vision (left to right, top to bottom:

-This Dandelion flower has quite a prominent UV pattern, its petals are UV bright around 365nm, its center is UV dark, especially the anthers, and this gets quite nicely visible, also in simulated bee vision.
+This Dandelion flower has quite a prominent UV pattern, its petals are UV bright around 365nm, its center is UV dark, especially the anthers, and this gets quite nicely visible also in simulated bee and butterfly vision.

 Stay tuned, more will follow on that fascinating subject...